OBLIGATORY TRAVELER

 PLEASE NOTE, THIS POST MAY INCLUDE AFFILIATE LINKS, MEANING THAT IF YOU CLICK ON A LINK AND MAKE A PURCHASE, I’LL RECEIVE A SMALL COMMISION.
 THIS WILL COME AT NO COST TO YOU.

 Waikiki is walkable.
 This is our dilemma.
 A car is not needed for our stay on Oahu.
-Parking in Waikiki, is scarce, difficult, and expensive.
-We want however, to experience some activities, beyond Waikiki.
-Though taking a guided tour is a great option, we’d rather visit sites on our own time-line.
+Parking in Waikiki is scarce, difficult, and expensive.
+We want, however, to experience some activities beyond Waikiki.
+Though taking a guided tour is a great option, we’d rather visit sites on our own timeline.
 Solution, rent a car for just one day, and take a North Shore Day-Trip.

 Requiring sustenance for our North Shore Day-Trip, we make our first stop.